Dead House – North Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Dead House

-This small brick building within the Officers’ Quarters District of North Charleston‘s former Navy Yard may be the oldest structure in the city, though its origin remains a mystery.
+This small brick building within the Historic Officers’ Quarters District of the former Charleston Navy Base may be the oldest structure in the city, though its origin remains a mystery.
 Ominously called the Dead House, it is suspected to have been built prior to the Revolutionary War.
-A bronze seal of the Lord’s Proprietors was once embedded above the entrance, lending to the idea that this building dates back to Charleston County‘s colonial days.
-The seal has been removed, and the year it was placed above the door is not clear.
+A bronze seal of the Lord’s Proprietors once adorned its entrance, lending to the idea that this building dates back to South Carolina’s colonial days.
+The seal has been removed, and the year it was placed above the door is unknown.

-Land along the Cooper River makes for fertile fields, and 15 different families planted the tract from the time the property was issued via land grant in 1672 through 1895.
-Former owner Sir Egerton (also spelled Edgerton) Leigh owned a plantation here called Retreat Plantation from 1767 until 1771.
+Prior to the property’s becoming a public park, and later a navy base, this land was a plantation, and the answer to our puzzle may lie with one of the plantation’s early owners.
+Land along the Cooper River made for fertile fields, and 15 different families planted this particular tract in the 200 years between the first land grant in 1672 and its purchase by the City of Charleston in 1895.
+Sir Egerton (also spelled Edgerton) Leigh owned a plantation here called Retreat Plantation from 1767 until 1771.
 It is Leigh’s profession that points to the theory that the Dead House was built as a powder magazine.